drakernoise/w3-multi-chain-wallet-manager/CONTRIBUTING.md

 Enhancement suggestions are tracked as GitHub issues.

 **When suggesting an enhancement, include:**
-- 📝 Clear and descriptive title
+- Clear and descriptive title
-- 💡 Detailed description of the proposed feature
+- Detailed description of the proposed feature
-- 🎯 Use cases and benefits
+- Use cases and benefits
-- 🖼️ Mockups or examples (if applicable)
+- Mockups or examples (if applicable)
-- 🔗 Links to similar features in other projects
+- Links to similar features in other projects

 ### Security Vulnerabilities

-**⚠️ IMPORTANT:** Do NOT create public issues for security vulnerabilities.
+**IMPORTANT:** Do NOT create public issues for security vulnerabilities.

 Please report security issues privately to: `drakernoise@protonmail.com`